physiii/open-automation/README.md

 # home-gateway
-A home automation and media server controlling a plethora of devices like cameras, lights, thermostats, media, glass break, text alerts, and more.
+Home automation and media server controlling a plethora of devices like cameras, lights, thermostats, media, glass break, text alerts, and more.

 =======
 #installation